olliethedev/ui-builder/README.md

 import React from "react";
 import UIBuilder from "@/components/ui/ui-builder";
 import { ComponentLayer, ComponentRegistry } from "@/components/ui/ui-builder/types";
-import { primitiveComponentDefinitions } from "@/lib/ui-builder/registry/primitive-component-definitions";
-import { complexComponentDefinitions } from "@/lib/ui-builder/registry/complex-component-definitions";

-const myComponentRegistry: ComponentRegistry = {
+const myComponentRegistry: ComponentRegistry = {...}; // Your component registry
-  ...primitiveComponentDefinitions,
-  ...complexComponentDefinitions
-};

 // Static initial layers or you can fetch from database const initialLayers: ComponentLayer[] = [